sf-wdi-gaia/css-box-model-and-positioning/readme.md

 #### Static Positioning

 HTML elements are positioned static by default.
-A "static positioned" element is always positioned according to the normal flow of the page and are not affected by the top, bottom, left, and right properties.
+A "static positioned" element is always positioned according to the normal flow of the page and is not affected by the top, bottom, left, and right properties.

 Again, the default positioning for all elements is static.
 This means that no positioning has been applied and the elements occurs where they normally would in the document.